Key Takeaways

 Healthy Alternatives to Marshmallows

 Once the treats are cooled, put them into a canning jar with a lid.
-That way, you can store your dog’s marshmallows in an airtight container until they’re ready to be eaten.
+That way, you can store your dog’s marshmallows in an airtight container for up to a few days.
 You can then slightly heat up the can or bowl of homemade marshmallows when needed, so that you can give them as training treats or just because!

 Quick Review: Are Marshmallows Bad for Dogs?